marscod/BERT-Sort/README.md

 This folder also includes i) `all_outputs.csv`(detailed-evaluation), and `summary.csv` (summary of each data set) for evaluation results of BERT-Sort on 10 data sets with 42 distinct features per MLM.
 For instance, `out_bert_base_uncased/all_outputs.csv` corresponds to detailed-results of _BERT-base_uncased_ MLM on all 42 features.
 A heatmap plot of _all_outputs.csv_ is available at `out_bert_base_uncased/all_outputs.png`.

 ## AuoML Folder
-This folder includes all AutoML evaluaion results based on i) raw data set, ii) encoded data set through BERT-Sort.
-Each experiment located in a file with one of the two following structures.
+This folder includes all AutoML evaluation results based on i) raw data set, ii) encoded data set through BERT-Sort.
+Each experiment is located in a file with one of the two following structures.

 ### Raw data set Format
 `automl/<auoml_name>/<data set name>_<seed>_<time_limitaion>.txt`